nwWag/DCDL/README.md

 ```

 ## Datasets
 Datasets per perceptron can be extracted by generate_datasets.py.
-The network() call needs to be the same as before.
+The aforementioned training stores the final model, to access this model the same network() call is needed.
 One can determine for which layers a dataset is created, as well as the corresponding resolutions of the layers.

 ## SLS Rule Extraction
 The extraction (extracting_pipeline.py) utilizes the file created in the previous step.
 The same parameters as used for generating the datasets need to be set.
 One can set $k$ (the number of terms) in the config section.
 The SLS algorithm call has the follwing parameters.